cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/governance-actions.md

   --tx-file tx.signed
 ```

-## Submitting a Treasury-withdrawal or Protocol-parameter-update governance action
+## Submitting a Treasury Withdrawal and Protocol Parameter Update Governance Action

 :::info
 These types of proposals must reference the guardrails script, therefore must supply a collateral and the guardrails script either directly or as